Thrishul0/v0-eye-disease-detection/README.md

 ## Overview

 This repository will stay in sync with your deployed chats on [v0.app](https://v0.app).
-Any changes you make to your deployed app will be automatically pushed to this repository from [v0.app](https://v0.app).
+Any changes made to deployed app will be automatically pushed to this repository from [v0.app](https://v0.app).

 ## Deployment